Scream tickets are now on sale in Cineworld – so, are you ready to head back to Woodsboro and confront a new Ghostface killer?

-Neve Campbell's tormented Sidney Prescott returns to battle a new Ghostface killer in the sleepy town of Woodsboro.
+Neve Campbell's tormented Sidney Prescott returns to battle a new iteration of Ghostface in the sleepy town of Woodsboro.
 Also back: Courteney Cox's tenacious reporter Gale Weathers and David Arquette's bumbling cop Dewey Riley.

-Throughout the blood-soaked series, these three characters have seen off an assortment of psychos adopting the Ghostface alter-ego.
+Throughout the grisly Scream series, Sidney, Gale and Dewey have seen off an assortment of psychos adopting the Ghostface alter-ego.
 These have ranged from acquaintances to long-lost family members and more besides.

 The twist in the Scream series is that both the killer and the victims are acutely aware of horror movie conventions.
 This gives the various chase and stab sequences an injection of self-aware humour, as we find ourselves yelling at the screen not to approach that closet or flee up that staircase.

-It was a diabolically clever move by Craven and Williamson that galvanished the slasher movie genre in the 1990s.
+It was a diabolically clever move by Craven and screenwriter Kevin Williamson that galvanised the slasher movie genre in the 1990s.
 And the new Scream is lining up several new suspects, among them The Boys star Jack Quaid, In the Heights' Melissa Barrera and 13 Reasons Why's Dylan Minnette.